-The Quinlan School of Business' BBA in Information Systems degree program prepares students for a professional career in this dynamic field by incorporating extensive general knowledge in information systems and operations management.
+The Quinlan School of Business' BBA in Information Systems degree program prepares students for a professional career in this dynamic field by incorporating extensive general knowledge in information systems and data analysis.

-The curriculum responds to the rapidly changing role of information technology in the business environment.
-Courses in the program cover industry topics including: object-oriented programming, systems analysis and design, and relational database management systems.
-The Loyola student network provides the student with access to current systems development environments including: C++, Visual J++, Java, Dreamweaver, and Oracle.
+The curriculum responds to the rapidly changing role of information technology and data analysis in the business environment.
+Courses in the program cover industry topics including: systems analysis and design, requirements analysis & communication, database and data warehousing systems, and business intelligence.
+The Loyola student network provides the student with access to current systems development environments including: Oracle, Teradata, OLAP/BI Tools, Data Visualization Tools, VBA, and C#.

 Explore Information Systems